excellogalihs/arch/README.md

 hwclock --systohc
 ```

-Replace `Asia/Jakarta` with your own region — run `ls /usr/share/zoneinfo` to browse available options.
+Swap `Asia/Jakarta` for your own region (`ls /usr/share/zoneinfo` to browse).

-**Why?** This tells Linux what time zone to display clocks in, and syncs your hardware clock so the time stays correct after reboot.
+Sets what timezone your clock displays, and syncs the hardware clock so time survives a reboot.

 ---